gm-neurips-2020/gm-neurips-2020.github.io/index.md

 #### Distributed Graph Algorithms
 _Jakub Kuba Łącki_

 In this talk, Jakub Łącki describes the challenges and techniques for processing trillion-edge graphs.
 The talk discusses how practical aspects of running a distributed computation are captured in the theoretical computation models, as well as how modelling and algorithmic advancements result in better empirical running times.
-This talk covers material from multiple research papers, including _Connected Components at Scale via Local Contractions_ ([arxiv](https://arxiv.org/abs/1807.10727)), _Massively Parallel Computation via Remote Memory Access_ ([arxiv](https://arxiv.org/abs/1905.07533)), and _Parallel Graph Algorithms in Constant Adaptive Rounds: Theory meets Practice_ ([arxiv](https://arxiv.org/abs/2009.11552)).
+This talk covers material from multiple research papers, including: _Connected Components at Scale via Local Contractions_ ([arxiv](https://arxiv.org/abs/1807.10727)), _Massively Parallel Computation via Remote Memory Access_ ([arxiv](https://arxiv.org/abs/1905.07533)), and _Parallel Graph Algorithms in Constant Adaptive Rounds: Theory meets Practice_ ([arxiv](https://arxiv.org/abs/2009.11552)).

 #### Multi-core Parallel Graph Clustering
 _Jakub Kuba Łącki_